Violeteyes24/Violeteyes24/README.md

 * 🌍  I'm based in Philippines, Bohol
 * ✉️  You can contact me at [gmzach024@gmail.com](mailto:gmzach024@gmail.com)
-* 🧠  I'm learning Flutter and Firebase
+* 🧠  I'm learning NextJS, React Native and Supabase.
-* 🤝  I'm open to collaborating on GDSC events
+* 🤝  I'm open to any job offers
-* ⚡  While fate may seem like it's playing cruel jokes on you... only fate will not deceive you.
+* ⚡  To embrace nihility is to accept that even the brightest constellations will one day dissolve into darkness.

 ### Skills